th0ma7/synology/README-old.md

 The following allows building kernel modules for the Hauppauge WinTV DualHD HWC 955D media adapter allowing to use TVheadend natively within the NAS.
 * https://www.linuxtv.org/wiki/index.php/Hauppauge_WinTV-HVR-955Q

-Tested on the following hardware:
+It was tested on the following hardware:
 * model: DS918+
 * OS: DSM 6.2.2 build #24922
 * kernel: 4.4.59+